signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ## Override underlying OpenTelemetry agent configuration

-If you want to use your own OpenTelemetry Agent configuration, you can override it by providing a custom configuration in `agent.config` parameter in the values.yaml which will be merged into the default agent configuration, list parts of the configuration (e.g. `service.pipelines.logs.processors`) to be fully re-defined.
+If you want to use your own OpenTelemetry Agent configuration, you can override it by providing a custom configuration in the `agent.config` parameter in the values.yaml, which will be merged into the default agent configuration, list parts of the configuration (for example, `service.pipelines.logs.processors`) to be fully re-defined.